kh827y/dhtreh/admin/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Notifications (Admin)

+Page: `app/notifications` — broadcast by channel (ALL/EMAIL/SMS/PUSH), optional segment selection, dry‑run to estimate recipients, and template preview.

+Hints:

+- Use variables in templates: `{{customerName}}`, `{{merchantName}}`, and custom variables from the JSON block.
+Variables are applied to Subject/Text/HTML preview.
+- For EMAIL, Subject is required; for SMS, Text is required; for PUSH, Subject or Text is required.
+- Dry‑run returns estimated recipients before actual send.
+- Admin API requires `X-Admin-Key` configured on API (`ADMIN_KEY`).

+Accessibility & i18n:

+- Basic a11y labels are added for inputs and buttons.
+- Lightweight RU/EN switch is available in the top right corner.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: